ICSE-ASTBAR/ASTBAR/README.md

 52101 103416 0.5038001856579253
 ```

 By following these instructions, you will be able to generate the model files and perform detection using the provided datasets effectively.

+## Disclaimer
+This project is the code implementation of the “Distilling Benign Knowledge with Fine-Grained AST Fragments for Precise Real-World Web Shell Detection” paper.
+If you use this project, please cite our paper.